glhughes123/ledload/README.md

 ## inserting LED modules into the alignment jig

+Required parts:
+- light dimming tape (optional)

 Instructions:
 1. Organize the LED displays into a string of 13 that align well together.
 There is some variance in how the LED displays are cut and taking some time here will help the device to look more uniform in the end.
 2. Insert the LED displays into the alignment jig.
 Be careful with aligning the pins; do not force them into the holes.
 Note the tabs on the top of the LED displays align with notches on one side of the jig.
 3. Very carefully, attach the strings of circuit boards to the pins of the LED displays on the other side of the alignment jig.
 This is a very fiddly process so take your time and be careful not to bend the pins as they are fragile.
 The string of 5 should be on the left and all input pins should be oriented on the left of each string of circuit boards.
+4. (optional) Attach the light dimming tape to the front of the LED modules and frame and trim excess.

 ## final assembly